It’s been a few days since I wrote anything.

 “Why don’t we just bring my truck then, and I’ll drop you off at your apartment later?”

 “I’ve got all the beer and ice loaded into my car already.
 Besides, we don’t have room for everyone in your pick up.
 Come on.
-We’ll owe you one,” Desiree said, smiling.
+We’ll owe you one.”

 I climbed into the back seat of Desiree’s car, just as Matt and Jennifer came up to the car.
 Jennifer was carrying a brown paper bag with the lid of a clear bottle poking out the top.
 Matt had a case of beer under his arm.

-Eric and Jay didn’t live that far out of town, a few miles down Highway 914 past the city limits sign, in a small, rundown single-wide trailer down a dirt lane in the middle of a pasture.
-Desiree drove fast and I was relieved when we pulled up out front after a few minutes.
-Several cars and trucks were already parked in the grass out front and climbing out of Desiree’s backseat, I could hear people already yelling and laughing from inside.
+Eric and Jay didn’t live that far out of town, a few miles down Highway 914 past the city limits sign.
+They lived in a small, rundown single-wide trailer down a dirt lane in the middle of a pasture.
+Desiree drove fast, and I was relieved when we pulled up out front after a few minutes.
+Several cars and trucks were already parked in the grass.
+When I climbed out of Desiree’s backseat, I could already hear people yelling and laughing from inside.

-There were at least fifteen people sitting in the small living room, dining room, and kitchen and in the back corner, there was Alex, holding a beer bottle and talking with two guys I didn’t recognize.
-My heart felt like it’d stopped in my chest, and my arms and legs suddenly felt numb.
+Alex sat in the back corner holding a beer bottle and talking with two guys I didn’t recognize.
+My heart stopped and my legs went numb.
 I wanted to turn around and run out of the house, but I couldn’t move.
 I thought for a second that I was going to vomit.

 It was dark outside, and I must’ve missed seeing his car out front with everyone else’s.
 And, I hadn’t seen Alex in several days, so it didn’t occur to me for a second that he’d come to something like this since he didn’t usually hang out with people from work, always keeping himself apart from everyone else.